It’s the “Season of the Witch” [1]

 Thank you again for your kind feedback on the last newsletter.
 I’m so glad you enjoyed it.
 If any of you missed the June newsletter, you can find it here and my article in Spirituality & Health, The Untapped Potential of Dreams, Signs and Synchronicities in the Western World, here.

 Halloween is pretty much my favorite holiday, and if I still prayed to the Christian god, I’d be fearful that this blasphemous declaration would bring his wrath and eternal damnation.
-Luckily for me, I don’t pray to the Christian god and I’ve been to hell and back so many times that God’s idle threats no longer scare me.
+Luckily for me, I don’t pray to the Christian god and I’ve been to hell and back so many times that God’s idle threats no longer concern me.

 Because I love Halloween and everything it represents so much, I thought this would be a good opportunity to provide a brief education on the holiday and correct some related misconceptions.